Unboxed-Software/solana-course/content/solana-nft.md

     }
 ```

-The `solTreasuryAccount` is the address SOL payments from the mint will be sent.
+The `solTreasuryAccount` is the address that SOL payments from the mint will be sent to.

 ```json
     "solTreasuryAccount": "<YOUR_WALLET_ADDRESS>"
 ```

 The Candy Machine can also be set to receive payment using an SPL token.
-The `splTokenAccount` is the token account you want the SPL token payments to be sent.
-The `splToken` is the token mint address of the SPL token accepted as payment.
+The `splTokenAccount` is the token account which you want the SPL token payments to be sent to.
+The `splToken` is the token mint address of the SPL token that is accepted as payment.
 Note that the address in the `splTokenAccount` field must be a token account for the token mint specified in the `splToken` field.

 ```json
     "splTokenAccount": "<TOKEN_ACCOUNT_ADDRESS>",